rust-lang/rfcs/text/0000-code-literals.md

       - The value of the string is obvious and intuitive.

     Drawbacks:
-      - It is not possible to represent strings without a trailing newline.
+      - Requires an additional syntax to allow representing strings without a trailing newline.

   - **Relative to closing quote + remove final newline**